 When accounting for fair value hedges, both the derivative hedging instrument as well as the hedged item with respect to the hedged risk are measured at fair value through profit or loss.
 However, if a derivative financial instrument is used as a hedging instrument in a cash flow hedge, the unrealised gains or losses from the hedging instrument are recognised in other comprehensive income for the time being.
 They are only reclassified ("recycled") to the income statement when the hedged item affects profit or loss.
-If highly probable future transactions are hedged and these transactions lead to the recognised in other comprehensive income are reclassified to the income statement in accordance with IAS 39 in the same period in which the asset or liability affects profit or loss for the period.
-If the transaction leads to the recognision of non-financial assets or liabilities, the amounts recognised in in % other comprehensive income are included in the initial measurement of the asset or liability (basis adjustment), which does not affect profit or loss at the initial recognition date.
+If highly probable future transactions are hedged and these transactions lead to the recognition of a financial asset or a financial liability in subsequent periods, the amounts previously recognised in other comprehensive income are reclassified to the income statement in accordance with IAS 39 in the same period in which the asset or liability affects profit or loss for the period.
+If the transaction leads to the recognition of non-financial assets or liabilities, the amounts recognised in other comprehensive income are included in the initial measurement of the asset or liability (basis adjustment), which does not affect profit or loss at the initial recognition date.